seagreen/plate/docs/priorities.md

 This is OK.
 There are an unlimited number of ways to contort values, a good type system can't cover all of them.
 Plate is meant to be used during the creation of new data types.
 It's not meant to describe existing ones retroactively.

+### + Comprehensive UI descriptions

+Plate is a schema language, not a DSL for UIs.
+We want it to be useful for generating UIs, but it would be impossible for Plate to describe everything that goes into a UI: font choices, background color, horizontal vs. vertical positioning, etc.

+At some point a line has to be drawn.
+I think the cleanest place to do this is to say that Plate will only include information that's relevent to validating data.
+This is enough to auto-generate simple UIs.

+In the future when our UI-generation tools become more sophisticated we can consider various "UI-specification-formats" to be used alongside of Plate schemas.
+They can describe nuances of UIs that can't be expressed in the schemas themselves.